jenna-mk/Project_1/README.md

 ## Expertise

 Trends were analyzed relating the Work-Life Balance Scores with questions involving a person's ability to create something unique or expand their personal or professional expertise.
-Specifically, the answers to the following questions were analyzed:
+Specifically, the following questions were analyzed:

 1. How well do you complete your to-do lists?
 2. How many recognitions have you received in your life?
 3. How many remarkable achievements are you proud of?

 The results of this analysis show that work-life balance scores and work-life score categories consistently increased with increasing values of the above questions for both males and females.
 There was no consistent trend across the questions for age group.
+The plots showing these relationships are in the expertise_analysis.ipynb notebook, and the summary statistics for this category is in the data folder in the expertise_summary.csv.

+## Meaning

+Trends were analyzed relating the Work-Life Balance Scores with questions involving a person's life meaning, which includes their amount of compassion, generosity, and ability to live the life of their dreams.
+Specifically, the following questions were analyzed:

+1. How many days of vacation do you typically lose every year?
+2. How many people do you help achieve a better life?
+3. For how many years ahead is your life vision very clear for?
+4. How many times do you donate your time or money to good causes?
+5. How sufficient is your income to cover basic life expenses?

+The results of this analysis show that work-life balance scores and work-life score categories were consisently positively correlated with the responses for the questions involving helping others, donating, having a clear life vision, and sufficient income, and consistently negatively correlated with lost vacation days.
+There was no consistent trend across age categories.
+The plots showing these relationships are in the meaning_analysis.ipynb notebook, and the summary statistics for this category is in the data folder in the meaning_summary.csv.